 The ARC is accountable to the Department of Science and Technology in terms of the regulatory framework affecting institutions with research and development as a primary mandate, but reports to the Department of Agriculture, Forestry and Fisheries in terms of objectives and budget.
 It is one of eight research councils in South Africa and was established in 1992 in terms of the Agricultural Research Act of 1990 (Act No. 86 of 1990) as amended in 1993 and 1995.

-The ARC’s Research Institutes are listed below.
+The ARC’s research campuses are listed below.
 For more detailed information, visit www.arc.agric.za or contact ARC head office at 012 427 9700.

 Livestock and Animal Health

 - ARC-Animal Production (ARC-AP) Tel: 012 672 9111 Research activity: livestock improvement, animal nutrition & farming systems SMME development, food products / feed stuffs, animal feeds, improve meat and dairy products, production of beef & dairy cattle, sheep, pigs, goats, poultry, poultry nutrition, dairy cattle nutrition, red meat production, pig nutrition